snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 The following variables are needed in an interrupted time series analysis dataset:
 The outcome in each time period
- - not really Control variables for the regression model An incrementing indicator for time
+ - not really: Control variables for the regression model An incrementing indicator for time
 An indicator variable for the post-intervention period An incrementing time variable for post-intervention time